-The most recent actuarial valuation of the present value of the post-employment benefit obligation was carried out at 31 December 2022.
+The most recent actuarial valuation of the present value of the post-employment benefit obligation was carried out at 31 December 2023.
 The present value of the post-employment benefit obligation, and the related current service cost and past service cost, were measured using the Projected Unit Credit Method.

-The principal assumptions in determining the post-employment benefit obligation are discount rate of 4.5% (2021: 3%), expected rate of salary increase in the range of 3% to 4.5% (2021: 3% to 4.5%) depending on the employee category and expected rate of withdrawal in the range of 5% to 30% (2021: 5% to 30%).
+The principal assumptions in determining the post-employment benefit obligation are discount rate of 4.625% (2022: 4.5%), expected rate of salary increase at 4.5% (2022: 3% to 4.5%) depending on the employee category and expected rate of withdrawal in the range of 5% to 30% (2022: 5% to 30%).